medanielsantos/medanielsantos/README.md

 ## About me

 My name is Daniel Henrique, and I'm passionate about technology, programing and the whole ecosystem around technology.
-- I'm Currently PHP programmer.
+- I'm currently PHP programmer.
 - I'm learningCurrently  Javascript/Typescript (Nodejs, ReactJS and React Native).🛢💻📱

 Let’s get coding?